-Information on offending rates is collected by the DfE for children aged 10 years or over-39,620 children in 2020.
-Of these, the proportion convicted or subject to youth cautions or youth conditional cautions during the year was 3% - the same as in 2019 and down from 4% in 2018.
+Information on offending rates is collected by the DfE for children aged 10 years or over - 40,480 children in 2020/21.
+Of these, the proportion convicted or subject to youth cautions or youth conditional cautions during the year was 2% - down from 3% in 2020 and 2019 and 4% in 2018.

-Males are more likely to offend than females-4% of males were convicted or subject to youth cautions or youth conditional cautions during the year compared to 2% of females.
+Males are more likely to offend than females - 3% of males were convicted or subject to youth cautions or youth conditional cautions during the year compared to 1% of females.
 This is a similar pattern to previous years.